Skip to product information

 🟢 In stock

 🚚 Shipping on pallet.
 Shipping price is calculated on the checkout page.
-Estimated delivery time: 7 days Peninsula (15 days Islands and rest of Europe)
+Estimated delivery time: 30 days

 WiFi card included that allows you to control the telescope using a smartphone